Norwalk, California City

 For casual date nights, Old Town Norwalk and nearby shopping corridors host cozy cafés, diner-style restaurants and small breweries.
 Evening options are low-key and budget-friendly.

-Top Things to Do in Norwalk, California
+Best Things to Do in Norwalk, California#

-All Attractions ›Plan Your Visit to Norwalk, California #
+Plan Your Visit to Norwalk, California#

-Best Time to Visit Norwalk, California #
+Best Time to Visit Norwalk, California#

 Best time to visit Norwalk is spring and early fall (roughly March-May and September-November) when temperatures are mild and skies are mostly clear.
 Winters are mild and rainy; summers are warm to hot and dry with occasional Santa Ana winds.